 Tell the kids when they are free to do as they would like and when something is not allowed.
 When you must make something off limits, whenever appropriate, try to explain why.

-Step 3: Define the difference between Rules and routines.
+Step 3: Teach safety by defining the difference between Rules and routines.